According to Chip vendor Qualcomm, all 5G mmWave deployments in the world are currently (March 2021) using 5G non-standalone (NSA) configuration.

 TCO analysis shows, despite its shorter range and higher equipment costs, the high throughput and capacity of mmWave could lead to targeted cost-effective 5G deployments.
 These have clear implications for mobile operators, device and equipment manufacturers, and governments:

-- Mobile operators should not underestimate the role of mmWave in the short term
+Mobile operators should not underestimate the role of mmWave in the short term

-- Governments and regulators should facilitate the timely availability of mmWave spectrum bands, in the right conditions
+Governments and regulators should facilitate the timely availability of mmWave spectrum bands, in the right conditions

 Market readiness has been achieved and a greater choice of equipment and devices is expected to accelerate adoption

 Various content reproduced courtesy GSMA Intelligence